protesilaos/my-website/_books/2023-03-09-comments-dao-2.md

 interconnectedness, dealing with uncertainty, maintaining the right disposition in life, and behaving in moderation.

-The previous episode is "Comments on Dao #1":
+The previous episode is "Comments on Dao #1 (Cosmos, Logos, Tropos)":
 <https://protesilaos.com/books/2023-03-06-comments-dao-1/>

 I also mentioned my video "Comfort zone and impostor feelings":